giantswarm/releases/aws/v15.1.0/README.md

 # :zap: Giant Swarm Release v15.1.0 for AWS :zap:

-This release provides bug fixes for various components.
+This release provides stability and bug fixes for various components.

 **Highlights**
 - Kubernetes 1.20.9;